blueslow/sslcertzoneedit/README.md

 ## Limitations
 There is no endpoint to remove the challenge(s).
 Thus one have to remove the challenges from time to time.
+When acme is updated acme.inc is overwritten, thus it has to be updated with acme_domain_validation_method for dns_zone edit again.

 ## Improvements
 * Replace the usage of the get method to post inorder to get better protection of id and token.